pbfrandsen/SPIN_workshop/06_Feature_annotation.md

 --AUGUSTUS_CONFIG_PATH=<file_path_to_AUGUSTUS_config_directory>
 ```

-Test setup worked by running test files:
+Test the setup worked by running the test files:

 ```bash
 bash test1.sh
 bash test2.sh
 bash test3.sh
 ```

-Running BRAKER3:

-Create a new job script for running BRAKER:
+Now we can run BRAKER3 on our data!
+Create a new job script like the one below to run BRAKER.

 ```bash
 nano braker.job